tBuLi/kingdon/docs/usage.rst

     >>> v
     (v1) * e1 + (v2) * e2

-The return type of :code:`Algebra.multivector` is an instance of :class:`~kingdon.multivector.MultiVector`.
+The return type of :class:`~kingdon.algebra.Algebra.Algebra.multivector` is an instance of :class:`~kingdon.multivector.MultiVector`.

 .. note::
     :code:`kingdon` offers convenience methods for common types of multivectors, such as the vectors above.